-Divorcing couples in Texas have many concerns to field before a divorce is final, and one of the most common points of contention in divorce is property.
+Divorcing couples in Texas have many concerns to field before a divorce is final.
+One of the most common points of contention in divorce is often property.
 Anyone preparing for a divorce needs reliable legal representation to ensure a fair division of property.
 Abraham Kant Esquire of SSJM Family Law understands how a divorce attorney can impact a family’s future and will go to great lengths to ensure our clients’ experiences with Texas divorce proceedings go as smoothly as possible.

 Texas is a community property state, meaning that all assets in a marriage fall under “separate” or “community” categories.
 When a couple divorces in Texas, shared or community property is subject to divisions, while each spouse retains his or her separate, individual property and assets.
 While some people may opt for a Domestic Asset Protection Trust where available, Texas does not have any domestic asset protection trust laws.
 Instead, Texas has robust property laws that prevent many types of personal property from qualifying for division in divorce proceedings.

-Abraham Kant Esq. has dedicated his practice to family law, and his experience and resources go to work for every client.
+Abraham Kant Esq. has dedicated his practice to family law.
+His experience and resources as an Austin asset protection attorney go to work for every client.
 Asset protection is an important part of any divorce case, and Mr. Kant is committed to ensuring his clients retain their rightfully owned personal assets and property.

-If you are interested in how our firm can help with your impending divorce proceedings, reach out to our team today to schedule a consultation with one of our attorneys.
+If you are interested in how our firm can help with your impending divorce proceedings, reach out to our team today to schedule a consultation with one of our Austin asset protection lawyers.
 Every client receives personal attention from our firm partners to ensure the best client experience possible.